Bambusa aurinuda

-Bambusa aurinuda is a species of Bambusa bamboo.
+Bambusa aurinuda is a species of bamboo in the family Poaceae.

 Distribution

 Bambusa aurinuda is commonly found in the Tonkin vicinity of Vietnam.

 Description

 Bambusa aurinuda is a Perennial and caespitose plant with rather short rhizomes.
 Its culms are erect, and allows it to grow up to a height of 800–1100 cm long.
 Its stem grows up to 40–100 mm in diameter.
 Its stem is woody.
 The surface of the leaf blade is leaf-blade surface is considered puberulous and sparsely hairy; It is hairy abaxially.